gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Binary-Search-Trees.md

 ## Finding A Node With Python

-![Finding a 29 in a tree visualization](./images/Binary-Search-Trees__find-value.gif)
+![Finding a 29 in a tree visualization](./images/Binary-Search-Trees__find-value.gif) _Fig.
+A visualization of finding a value in a BST._

 You can implement the `find` method in Python as follows: